aaagab/nargs/developer.md

 - `self._alias`: It is set with end-user argument's alias as provided on the command-line for latest argument's occurrence.
 - `self._aliases`: All arguments' aliases set in argument's definition.
 - `self._args`: It is a list that contains all child arguments that have been provided on the command-line in the order they have been provided.
 It may be useful to developer for in code context when end-user provided arguments' sorting order matters.
 When multiple occurrences per branch of an arg is allowed with argument's definition properties `_repeat="append"` or `_repeat="replace"` then for each new occurrence argument object is removed from `self._args` and appended again in `self._args` from parent argument.
 For `_repeat="append"` then the same object is appended and for `_repeat="replace"` then a new argument object is appended.
 - `self._branches`: This property returns a list that contains all branches of a command-line argument.
 At least one arguments branch starting at root argument is generated when `Nargs()` is executed, and that tree is regenerated each time `get_args()` is called more than once.
 It means that all arguments are already available in code for developers even if they are not present on the command-line.
 For instance argument's attribute `_branches` returns at least itself (CliArg object address) even if it is not on the command-line.
 When an argument is added on the command-line and it is the first time it is added then the argument is `activated`.
 Activated means that some arguments attributes are set.
 For instance `self._here` is set to `True`, and its parent if any has its attribute `_args` appended with the added argument object (see `set_arg()` in `src/dev/get_args.py`).
-If argument definition properties `_fork=True` and `_repeat="append"` then when argument is added on the command-line for the first time the argument branch already exists, so it does not need to be created.
-For each argument new branch, a new argument is created and all its children too.
+When argument is added on the command-line for the first time the argument branch already exists, so it does not need to be created.
+In that scenario the argument is only activated.
+For each argument with definition properties `_repeat="fork"` or `_repeat="append"` a new branch is created, a new argument is created and all its children too.
 Then again the argument is activated, and the argument object is appended to its property `_branches`. `_branches` property is a list that is shared between all the branches of the same argument.
 It is important to note that related branches of an argument share the same parent.
-For instance if argument's parent has also its `_fork` property that is set to True then the same child arguments from definition args tree may have a different parent in the command-line args tree and thus the same arguments from definition may have branches that are not related to each other because they don't share the same parent.
+For instance if argument's parent has also its `_repeat` property that is set to `fork` then the same child arguments from definition args tree may have a different parent in the command-line args tree and thus the same arguments from definition may have branches that are not related to each other because they don't share the same parent.
 That is why in order to loop through all the arguments added to the command-line arguments tree it is important to loop through arguments starting from the root argument branches and then for each branch going down to each children branches.
 ```python
 # branches examples
 root_arg=pkg.Nargs(options_file="../definition.yaml")